 # Widget Dependencies

-Elementor Core IntermediateSome widgets are dependent on custom scripts and styles for functionality and look and feel.
+Elementor Core IntermediateSome widgets are dependent on custom scripts for functionality and custom styles for look and feel.
+Widgets can use external JS libraries, CSS frameworks, or custom JS handlers.
+Let's see how to register them.

 # Defining Dependencies

-Inside the widget class we can enqueue any required JS and CSS dependencies the following way:
+Inside the widget class we can deffine the required JS and CSS dependencies the following way:

 class Elementor_Test_Widget extends \Elementor\Widget_Base {